retiman/project-euler/README.md

 ## Generate Primes

 Some problems require a pre-computed list of primes.
-Run `make primes` from the project root directory to generate them.
-They will be placed in the `data` directory, where some problem specific data may reside.

-The primes generation script is written in Racket; most solutions and scripts are written in Racket here.
+To generate them and place the data in `data` (along with other problem specific data sets), run the following command from the project root directory:

+    make primes

 ## Run Solutions

 Each language directory has a `Makefile` run `make ${PROBLEM}` (where `${PROBLEM}` is a number) to compute the solution for that problem.
-For example, to compute the solution for problem number 1 in Racket, do this:
+For example, to compute the solution for problem number 188 in Racket, do this:

     cd racket
-    make 1
+    make 188

 ## Run Tests

 Racket solutions have commonly reused code/libraries.
-Run the tests for them by running `make test` from the root directory.
+Run the tests for them by running the following command from the root directory:

+    make test